 Annotated Bibliography Holocaust.
 The Holocaust: A Collection of Teaching Resources.
 Holocaust Teacher Resource Center.
 You are about to embark on the study of a period of recent history, called the Holocaust.

 This photo activity has students examine photographs from the Holocaust which may or may not be familiar to them.
-By examining the photographs, first without a caption and then with a caption, students see the behaviors of ordinary individuals and think about the pressures and motives that might have shaped the behaviors.
 Holocaust Poetry and Art.
 By David Graham 1995 Europe's Young stir peacefully in sleep.

 After praying to God for their souls to keep.
 So tired after a sunny day of playing.
 Now tucked to bed warm, after on knees, praying.
 What a horrible thing - to awaken the next day.
+Oh God in Heaven, show Us your great power!
+Oh, Treblinka, Treblinka, Your jaws gape so wide - The young lambs herd in, unaware of what's inside.
+It is easy to swallow these small ones whole - Efficiently you render body from soul.
+Nothing stops you, Treblinka - hidden away in the woods.
+Treblinka you child-eater, your wheels spin and turn.
 Music.
 Listen - TEREZIN MUSIC FOUNDATION.
 Fortunoff Edited Testimonies on Youtube.
 Skip to main content Fortunoff Edited Testimonies on Youtube Parallel Paths (HVT- 8064) As seen through the eyes of survivors, witnesses, and rescuers who had experiences similar to Anne Frank's, this program takes the viewer beyond the hiding place and the Diary.